Countess Sophie Theodora of Castell-Remlingen

 Sophie Theodora of Castell-Remlingen (12 May 1703, Castell - 8 January 1777, Herrnhut) was a German noblewoman.
 By birth she was a member of the House of Castell-Remlingen and by marriage member of the House of Reuss.

 Early life

-She was the sixth child and fourth daughter of Wolfgang Dietrich of Castell-Remlingen by his second wife, Countess Dorothea Renata of Zinzendorf and Pottendorf (1669-1743).
+Sophie was the sixth child and fourth daughter of Wolfgang Dietrich of Castell-Remlingen and Countess Dorothea Renata of Zinzendorf and Pottendorf (1669-1743).
 Count Wolfgang Dietrich had fourteen children altogether, of whom Sophie Theodora was the twelfth child and tenth daughter.

 Marriage and issue

-On 7 September 1721 she married Heinrich XXIX, Count of Reuss-Ebersdorf, with whom she had thirteen children:
+On 7 September 1721 Sophie married Heinrich XXIX, Count of Reuss-Ebersdorf.
+They had: